addisoncrump/Vitsy/README.md

  - loop: [
     - begin a loop.
  - end loop: ]
     - End a loop only if the top item of the stack is zero.
-If this is called ouside of a loop it will throw an "Unknown Character: ]" error.
+If this is called ouside of a loop it is treated as a NOP.
     - If the top item of the stack is not zero, return to the beginning of the loop.
  - sine: S
     - Use the top value of the stack as input for a sine function, replacing said top value (in radians).